How Volunteering Works

-Thank you for joining our community of committed, fearless volunteers!
+Thank you for your interest in joining our community of committed, fearless volunteers!
 There are so many ways for you to engage, from arguing a merits case for a detained asylum seeker to spending a week in Texas helping prepare families for their asylum interviews.
 Some opportunities are for pro bono attorneys, while others seek volunteers with a wide variety of skills.

 How Do I Volunteer?

 First, create an account or sign in.
 If you aren’t sure what type of opportunity is right for you, complete our General Volunteer Application Form today to tell us more about yourself and your interest in volunteering with the Immigration Justice Campaign.
 Our team will review your application and contact you shortly to discuss volunteer options.